fylgja/site/src/components/list.md

 ### Build new lists (SCSS only)

-The list component also comes packing with a build in mixin.
-That will create the marker style.
+The list component also comes with a build in mixin, that will create the marker style.

 Call the mixin `list-style()` and pass the props as seen down here.

 This allows creation of a custom lists in CSS, without writing any sub classes that are needed.

 ```scss
 .list-style.-custom {